ikolomiets/ikolomiets.github.io/logging-with-slack-and-log4j.md

 ![Your workflow is ready to use](images/your_workflow_is_ready_to_use.png)

-You can now post messages to your workflow's channel with this simple `curl` command:
+You can now post messages to your workflow's channel with simple `curl` command:

 ```
 % curl -X POST -H 'Content-type: application/json' --data '{"text":"Hello Workflow"}' https://hooks.slack.com/workflows/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